Singing bush lark

-Horsfield's bush lark (Mirafra javanica) is a species of lark which inhabits grassland throughout most of Australia and much of Southeast Asia.
-It is named for American naturalist Thomas Horsfield.
+The singing bush lark or Horsfield's bush lark (Mirafra javanica) is a species of lark which inhabits grassland throughout most of Australia and much of Southeast Asia.
+It was described by the American naturalist Thomas Horsfield.

 Taxonomy

-Horsfield's bush lark was formally described in 1821 by the American naturalist Thomas Horsfield from a specimen collected on the island of Java.
+The singing bush lark was formally described in 1821 by the American naturalist Thomas Horsfield from a specimen collected on the island of Java.
 He placed the lark in the genus Mirafra and coined the binomial name Mirafra javanica.

-The Horsfield's bush lark is one of 100 species of larks of the rather large and fairly diverse family, Alaudidae.
+The singing bush lark is one of 100 species of larks of the rather large and fairly diverse family, Alaudidae.
 They are small to medium-small passerines, usually with rather drab, brownish plumage.
-Predominantly an Old World family, the species are distributed widely across Europe, Africa, Asia and the Indian subcontinent but Horsfield's bush lark is the only species occurring naturally in Wallacea, New Guinea and Australia.
+Predominantly an Old World family, the species are distributed widely across Europe, Africa, Asia and the Indian subcontinent but the singing bush lark is the only species occurring naturally in Wallacea, New Guinea and Australia.

 The alternate shortened name "bush-lark" can also refer to many of the other species in the genus Mirafra.
 The alternate name of "cinnamon bush lark" is also an alternate name for the flappet lark.
-Other alternate names for Horsfield's bush lark include the Australasian bushlark, Australian lark, eastern bush lark, eastern lark, eastern singing bush lark, Horsfield's lark and Javan lark.
+Other alternate names for the singing bush lark include the Australasian bushlark, Australian lark, eastern bush lark, eastern lark, eastern singing bush lark, Horsfield's lark and Javan lark.

 Morphologically, the family Alaudidae constitutes a well-defined group, whose members share unique features of the syrinx and tarsus.
 The syrinx lacks a pessulus, which is unique among oscines but occurs in many suboscine genera.
 They have a single fossa at the head of the humerus, rather than the double fossae of other passeroid songbirds, but typical of corvoid songbirds.

 Linear classifications have generally placed them at the beginning of the oscine passerines whereas, based on DNA–DNA hybridization they were placed in the super-family, Passeroidea.
 However, recent studies based on sequence data, have unanimously shown them to be part of the super-family Sylvioidea.
 Together with the morphologically and ecologically radically different monotypic genus, Panurus (Panuridae), they form a sister clade to the rest of the Sylvioidea.